Where to Stay in Chicago - A Local's Neighborhood Guide

 Where to stay

-The Robey: It doesn’t get much cooler than this Art Deco masterpiece housed in one of Chicago’s most architecturally significant buildings.
-Perched right in the center of the Wicker Park action at the bustling corner of Milwaukee, North, and Damen Avenues, you’ve got your pick of cocktail bars from the pool-equipped Solana on the sixth floor to the 13th floor rooftop gem Up Room.
-Pack a camera. $260 USD per night.
+The Robey - It doesn’t get much cooler than this Art Deco masterpiece right in the center of Wicker Park.
+Located on the corner of Milwaukee, North, and Damen Avenues, you're in the middle of all the action, but don't even need to leave the hotel for great bars.
+You’ve got your pick of cocktail bars from the pool-equipped Solana on the sixth floor to the 13th floor rooftop gem Up Room (nighttime views are amazing).
+You'll want a camera just for photos of the hotel! $260 USD per night.

-Wicker Park Inn: This endlessly cute space located on a quiet tree-lined street a few blocks from the Wicker Park madness may be one of Chicago’s best-kept secrets.
-Vibrant B&B-styled accommodations combined with a relaxing outdoor garden make this the perfect place to actually get some work (and/or thinking) done. $230 USD per night.
+Wicker Park Inn - This endlessly cute space located on a quiet tree-lined street a few blocks from the Wicker Park madness may be one of Chicago’s best-kept secrets.
+Vibrant B&B-styled accommodations combined with a relaxing outdoor garden make this the perfect place to relax and take a break from sightseeing, partying, or whatever else you get up to. $230 USD per night.

-Longman & Eagle: Want to crash above a rowdy whiskey bar in a room with your own cassette tape console and accompanying mixtapes?
-If you’re staying in Logan Square, of course you do.
-Choose from one of six tragically hip rooms perched above one of Logan Square’s most popular restaurants and you’ll fit right in. $125+ USD per night.
+Longman & Eagle - Want to crash above a rowdy whiskey bar in a room with your own cassette tape console and accompanying mixtapes?
+If you’re staying in Logan Square, of course you do!
+There are only 6 rooms, so no last-minute bookings here… The restaurant on the ground floor is also one of Logan Square’s most popular, so fine dining is iterally, right downstairs. $125+ USD per night.

 7. South Loop & McCormick Place

-Cons: Not very atmospheric, empty in places, some areas can feel a bit sketchy at night
+Cons: Not very atmospheric, a bit empty around McCormick Place, some areas can feel a little sketchy at night

 A block in the northern section of the South Loop.
 Photo: David Wilson from Oak Park, Illinois, USA, CC BY 2.0, via Wikimedia Commons